 John Sutton as Frank Griffin is stiff as a board, but somehow it doesn’t harm the movie.
 There is a sort of brooding, dark energy in his eyes that make him work in the role.
 But on the whole, not a very convincing showcase for his talents.
 Sutton is a curious character, as he grew up the British colony in current Pakistan, and spent much of his youth more or less as an adventurer travelling the British colonies in Asia and Africa, working in various positions, before he moved to USA and became a Hollywood consultant on films set in the British Empire in the mid-thirties.
 Someone at Hollywood must have noticed his good, dark looks and placed him in front of the camera, often as a darker counterpart to heroes like Erroll Flynn.
 In the early forties he had a short stint as a lead when most big stars where helping the war effort.
 He also appeared in The Return of the Fly and the TV-series Men Into Space (1959).

 Cecil Kellaway is superb as the knowing police inspector, blowing cigar smoke around himself as not to get surprised by the invisible man.
 Kellaway was a South African stage actor who got lured from Australia to Hollywood in the early thirties, and after a decade of doing mostly comedic characters in B-films, rose to fame as a sought-after character actor, and was nominated for two Oscars for supporting roles in The Luck of the Irish (1948) and Guess Who’s Coming to Dinner (1967).
-He appeared in the sci-fi films The Beast From 20,000 Fathoms (1953) and Destination Space (1959), as well as the TV-series The Twilight Zone (1959).
+He appeared in the sci-fi films The Beast From 20,000 Fathoms (1953, review) and Destination Space (1959), as well as the TV-series The Twilight Zone (1959).
 He was actually offered the role of Kris Kringle in the Christmas classic Miracle on 34th Street (1947), but turned it down.
 The role made Edmund Gwenn a major star, and earned him an Oscar.
 Edmund Gwenn was born Edmund Kellaway, and was the cousin of Cecil Kellaway.
 Let’s hope it didn’t lead to awkward Christmas dinners.